Azure/terraform-provider-acsengine/docs/acsengine_kubernetes_cluster.md

 ## Import

 ACS Engine clusters can be imported using the deployment resource ID and the directory containing their apimodel.json file delimited by a space.
 The file will need to be edited to work with the format expected by this provider.
-For details look at the `import documentation`.
+For details look at the [import documentation](import.md).